0x4248/Xshell/README.md

 Xshell is a simple python shell that runs in a local folder

-You will need to install python and nodejs
+You will need to install python

-After you install python and nodejs run the installer from Xshell_installer folder
+After you install python run the installer from Xshell_installer folder

 ## [Download Xshell](https://github.com/awesomelewis2007/Xshell/releases)